dawi118/dk_kurser_repo/README.md

 # dk_kurser_repo

+**Overview**

-This repository relates to a series of .ipynb documents for extracting information from (archived) course webpages run by the University of Copenhagen & Aarhus (in progress).
-Information extracted includes but may not be limited to:
+This repository relates to a series of .ipynb documents (2 currently) for extracting information from (archived) course webpages run by the University of Copenhagen & Aarhus.
+Information extracted includes:

 - Year
 - Course code